“Enter the realm at your pleasure

 “Well, what’s this?”
 She handed me a large black plastic spoon.

 “Just some warmed-over Mattar Paneer and Navratan Sagaloo.”
-Her harem pants billowed like pantaloons in full sail as she sat across from me, ladle-stirring the tureen, then cranking a grinder of mugwart, sweet basil and tarragon over the pot.
+Her harem pants billowed like pantaloons in full sail as she sat across from me, ladle-stirring the tureen, then cranking a grinder of sweet basil over the pot.
 “I’ve added some curry and tamarind to revive it, a bit of miso, too.
 Help yourself to the rice.”

 “Uh, great,” I sneezed at the powdering, going Calcutta pushcart straight up my nose as I filled my earthenware dish.
 “This flat spoon’s cool, or…”

-“Blessed be.
-And cool?
+“Cool?
 Try correct, heathen.”
 She served herself with birdly portions, easily picking at it with her chopsticks with extravagantly long fingers, skank eyeing the aversion I was exhibiting toward mine.
 “Conflict with your sticks there?”

-I picked and poked as I could around the entrée’s edges, further casting about the walls, less casually than causally, not wanting to come across as mountainfolk.
+I picked as best I could around the entrée’s edges, further casting about the walls, less casually than causally, not wanting to come across as mountainfolk.
 Corner right, a shrine of sorts: poster calendar of the Golden Gate, superimposed between the bridge towers being the benign, gold-toothed smile of Siddhara Deva Roswanu.
 Centered beneath that was a thick magenta novena candle, rising from another Burmese wood stand.
 To either side were small shadowbox sculptures of Vishnu and Shiva, silver braided garlands draped halo-like above it all.
 This, I gleaned from tiny parchment tags hand lettered and affixed to florid detailed silver scrolls.
-“That’s some devotional you’ve got over there… almost like a church…”
+“That’s some devotional shrine you’ve got over there… almost like a church…”

 “Hmm, Burger King, forks and knives, churches.”
 She flapped her dyed cloth napkin, no masking her disdain.
 “What exactly is your trip here, anyway?”